exchangegroup/braintree-framework-builder/README.md

 #import <Braintree/Braintree.h>
 ```

-* Instantiate a `Braintree` object in your view controller to check that it's working.
+* Instantiate a `Braintree` object in your view controller to check if it's working.

 ```Swift